 - Provide education technical expertise in one of more of the following: literacy and numeracy education, teacher professional development, education in emergencies, inclusive education, curriculum and teaching and learning materials (TLM) development, and/or school and educational system improvement.

 - Resolves issues in project start-up and close-down; manages project backstopping, key field personnel support, consultant agreements; processing of project finance transactions, approval and handling of all travel and related logistics, and grant management implementation;

 - Ensures compliance of project-related documentation including work plans, staff records, communications, and transactions ensuring they are properly documented;

-- Leads pertinent new business development endeavors for the Education in Development division; significantly contributes to and/or leads business development efforts to include prospect identification, capture management, project design, and proposal writing in technical/geographic areas closely aligned to the education portfolio and priority expansion areas;
+- Ability to lead in pertinent new business development endeavors for the Education in Development division; significantly contributes to and/or leads business development efforts to include prospect identification, capture management, project design, and proposal writing in technical/geographic areas closely aligned to the education portfolio and priority expansion areas;

 - Reviews, and/or prepare project reports, required documented deliverables and other requested communications materials such as success stories on interventions and innovations;

 - Participates in project collaborative learning and data driven adaptation; and

 - Serves as a liaison with Creative’s support units, including HR, Finance & Contracts, Procurement, Field Operations, Communications, etc.

 NOTE: Your job title is based on the role you perform and you must meet the minimum qualifications for that job title.
 Greater (higher) education and experience than minimum qualifications do not automatically classify you into a higher-level job title/position.

 - Master’s degree (PhD preferred) in relevant field and ten years of relevant experience, or Bachelor’s degree in relevant field and twelve years of relevant experience;